YoussefAshraf397/make-order-service/README.md

 ## Overview

 This repository contains the backend service for making order.
-The service is powered by Laravel Octane, PostgreSQL, and Redis, adhering to a Domain-Oriented Architecture inspired by Domain Oriented archticture.
+The service is powered by Laravel Octane, PostgresSQL, and Redis, adhering to a Domain-Oriented Architecture inspired by Domain Oriented architecture.

 # Project Structure